How to Master Phone Photography

 Gadgets.

-When it comes to phone photography, gadgets can be just as important as learning.
+Regarding phone photography, gadgets can be just as important as learning.

-One such gadget is a phone camera grip handle, which can make holding your phone feel like holding a camera.
+One such gadget is a phone camera grip handle, which can make holding your phone feel like having a camera.
 Additionally, a cord around your neck can make it easier to hold onto your phone.

 Don't be afraid to edit.